-After you file bankruptcy in Edmonton, most creditors are no longer able to pursue you for collection of their accounts.
+After you file bankruptcy, most creditors are no longer able to pursue you for collection of their accounts.

 You may be requested to attend an interview with the Official Receiver who is a government official.

 You will be required to attend two financial counselling sessions in Edmonton.

 If you have any assets which you will not be allowed to keep (see Will I Lose Everything?), you will be expected to help the Trustee sell them.

 You will report your income and expenses on a monthly basis to your Edmonton Bankruptcy Trustee.
 You may also be required to pay some money to the Edmonton Bankruptcy Trustee each month depending upon how much you earn, the size of your family and your circumstances.

-You will be automatically discharged from bankruptcy in Edmonton in 9 months if this is your first bankruptcy and there are no objections.
+You will be automatically discharged from bankruptcy in 9 months if this is your first bankruptcy and there are no objections.
 You will have no further obligations for the debts covered in your bankruptcy.